ArturoCode/arturocode/README-EN.md

 ✉️  You can contact me at [arturocodedev@gmail.com](mailto:arturocodedev@gmail.com).

-🤝  I'm open to collaborating on interesting projects.
+🤝  I am open to collaborate in other projects.

-📚  Fun Fact: I've published several novels & short stories and I've worked with publishers and authors, so I can help people who work in the publishing industry in their projects (websites, blogs...).
+📚  Fun Fact: I have published novels, short stories and essays and have worked with publishers and authors, so I can develop and help anyone working in the literary industry with their projects (websites, blogs, other types of applications...).

 ## 🛠️ Skills